 In May as the rainy season finishes the highlands are very green and filled with beautiful flowers.
 May is a wonderful time to do the Inka Trail, the fresh crisp air is alive and clean.
 The weather in Lima is dry and cool, the Amazon region is dryer and the rivers are high and full of fish.
 On May 1, the city of Arequipa celebrates the Virgin of Chapi, many thousands of people walk for many miles, singing and praying, May is possibly the best month to travel to Arequipa.

 The weather in Cusco in July is generally warm days, cold nights and little or no rainfall.
 In the capital Lima, a constant cover of cloud, the jungle experience clear skies and little rainfall covers the city.
-All over Peru the people celebrate the festival of the Virgin del Carmen, her image is paraded through the streets accompanied by dancers and celebrated in most homes with a large party that goes into the night.
-In the highlands the numbers of tourists are high and the lines at Machu Picchu are long.
+All over Peru, the people celebrate the festival of the Virgin del Carmen, her image is paraded through the streets accompanied by dancers and celebrated in most homes with a large party that goes into the night.
+In the highlands the number of tourists is high and the lines at Machu Picchu are long.

-Again in August the tourist numbers are high but the weather in dry and hiking is popular.
+Again in August, the tourist numbers are high but the weather is dry and hiking is popular.
 If you plan to do the Inka Trail in August, you will have to book months in advance.
 The Santa Rosa de Lima festival is celebrated on August 30.
 August is a great month to visit Peru and the best month to hike the Machu Picchu so book early.

 So what is the best month to visit Peru?
 You will have to decide when the best for your Peru and Cusco Peru travel adventure is.
-This will depend on your preference for weather or choice of festival, but no time is a bad time for visiting Peru.
+But no time is a bad time for visiting Peru.

 Peru has many wonders waiting for you to be discovered.
 Here in Cusco Peru Travel, our speciality is to make your trip an outstanding experience, fill-in this form and let your tailor-made luxury Peru vacation begin.